jlboba/vue_contacts_frontend/README.md

 ### Etc. Notes

-1. To change the title of the browser tab for your app, change it in the `vue.config.js` app
+1. To change the title of the browser tab for your app, change it in the `vue.config.js` file

 ---